 What I do know, though, is that Mr. Trump’s election shows that politics isn’t working as it used to.
 And it possibly isn’t working as it should.
 Because when millions of ordinary, reasonable**, hard-working American people feel so disconnected from their political representatives that they reckon their best option is to vote for, well, that, then something has gone very, very wrong.

-And it’s definitely, I might add, a very worrying day for women, minorities, immigrants, gay people, the disabled and anyone who cares about fairness, equality, human rights, basic human decency, the environment, their loves ones and their future.
+And it’s definitely, I might add, a very worrying day for women, minorities, immigrants, gay people, the disabled and anyone who cares about fairness, equality, human rights, basic human decency, the environment, their loved ones and their future.

 Those of us who want to create a better world already had quite a job ahead of us.
 And we’ve now got a few more things to add to our to-do lists.